Memorandum D23-1-1: Partners in Protection Program

 - Authorized officer

 - An authorized officer is an individual with legal signing authority who acts in an official capacity to represent a business and make decisions on behalf of that business.
 Examples may include Chief Executive Officer (CEO), Chief Financial Officer (CFO), President, Vice-President, Owner, Partner, Secretary Treasurer, Executive Director, Director, or other authorized individual.
-This individual will become the TTP account owner with responsibility for accepting the Terms and Conditions of program membership, completing the Certification and Authorization to Disclose Information (CADI), and receiving notifications related to the PIP application or membership status of the business.
+This individual will become the Trusted Trader Portal (TTP) account owner with responsibility for accepting the Terms and Conditions of program membership, completing the Certification and Authorization to Disclose Information (CADI), and receiving notifications related to the PIP application or membership status of the business.
 For the purposes of administering membership in the PIP program, the CBSA may request documented proof of the individual's authorized status.

 - Bill of Lading (or Manifest)